ctaggart/SourceLink/README.md

 # Test

-For SourceLink version 3, [sourcelink](https://www.nuget.org/packages/SourceLink/3.0.0-build.732) is a [.NET Core global tool](https://natemcmaster.com/blog/2018/05/12/dotnet-global-tools/).
+For SourceLink version 3, [sourcelink](https://www.nuget.org/packages/SourceLink) is a [.NET Core global tool](https://natemcmaster.com/blog/2018/05/12/dotnet-global-tools/).
 ```
-dotnet tool install --global sourcelink --version 3.0.0-build.732
+dotnet tool install --global sourcelink
 ```

-`sourcelink` is a command you can use to test that the source link works.
-It makes sure all links work for every source file that is not embedded in the PDB.
-You can test a nupkg, a pdb, or a dll if the pdb is embedded.
+`sourcelink` is a tool to test that the source link enabled nupkg or pdb file work.
+It tests all source files listed in the pdb.
+You can also print diagnostic information for a pdb.
 Run `sourcelink` without any options for a list of diagnostic commands and help:

 ```
-SourceLink 3.0.0-build.732
+SourceLink 3.0.0
 Source Code On Demand

 Usage:  [options] [command]